veithen/veithen.github.io/_posts/2013-12-19-ubuntu-vanilla-kernel.md

 This post describes a simple procedure to build and install a new Linux kernel on Ubuntu using the official source code from the kernel developers' Git repository.
 The aim is to produce a kernel that can be used as a drop-in replacement of the kernels shipped by Ubuntu and that neatly fits into the distribution.

 The procedure has been tested with Linux 3.12 on Ubuntu 13.10 and Linux 3.18 on Ubuntu 14.04.
+It also works with older kernels; e.g. it is possible to install a 2.6.39 kernel on Ubuntu 14.04, which is quite handy when developing kernel modules that need to be compatible with a wide range of kernel versions.

 1. Ensure that you have enough free disk space.
 Building the kernel using the present procedure may require up to 13 GB (!) of storage.